portfedh/portfolio_grafana/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [Docker](https://www.docker.com/)

-Using a virtual environment is recommended.
+I would recommend using  a virtual environment.
 You can find documentation on setting one up [here.](https://docs.python.org/3/library/venv.html)

 Once python 3 is installed, you will need to add the following libraries from [pip.](https://pypi.org/):